Bull Nakano

 Keiko Aoki (青木 恵子, Aoki Keiko) is a Japanese retired professional wrestler and professional golfer better known as Bull Nakano (ブル中野, Burunakano).
 She began competing in All Japan Women's Pro-Wrestling (AJW) as a teenager under the ring name Bull Nakano.
 As a wrestler she was a villain, who often teamed with her mentor Dump Matsumoto.
 In Japan, she held several of AJW's singles and tag team championships.
 After being phased out by the company in the early 1990s, she traveled to North America, where she first competed in Mexico's Consejo Mundial de Lucha Libre (CMLL), becoming its first World Women's Champion.
 In 1994, she made her way to the World Wrestling Federation (WWF), where she had feuded with Alundra Blayze over the WWF Women's Championship.
 After holding the title once, she also competed in World Championship Wrestling (WCW).
 In 1998, Nakano began competing as a professional golfer, and in 2006, she joined a tour with the Ladies Professional Golf Association (LPGA).
+She was inducted into the Wrestling Observer Newsletter Hall of Fame on 2001 and was inducted into the WWE Hall of Fame in 2024.

 Professional wrestling career

 All Japan Women's Pro-Wrestling (1983–1996)

 Nakano's career as a professional wrestler began in All Japan Women's Pro-Wrestling (AJW) organization in Japan when she was 15 years old.
 After winning the AJW Junior Championship at the age of 16 in 1984, her ring name was changed to Bull Nakano.
 In July 1985, she won the AJW Championship, which she held for the next three years.
-Meanwhile, she teamed with Dump Matsumoto—who was also her mentor—as a pair of villains.
+Meanwhile, she teamed with Dump Matsumoto, who was also her mentor, as a pair of heels.
 With Matsumoto as her partner, Nakano won the WWWA World Tag Team Championship in August 1986.
 Nakano and Matsumoto also wrestled for the World Wrestling Federation in 1986 against the team of Velvet McIntyre and Dawn Marie Johnston.

 After Matsumoto's retirement, Nakano won the WWWA World Tag Team Championship a second and third time, with Condor Saito in 1987 and Grizzly Iwamoto in 1988.
-As a singles wrestler, she won the 1988 Japan Grand Prix tournament in June.
+As a singles wrestler, she won the 1988 Japan Grand Prix in June.
 One year later in June 1989, she also defeated Mitsuko Nishiwaki to win AJW's All Pacific Championship, which she lost to Noriyo Tateno in November.
-Several months later in January 1990, Nakano won a tournament final to win the vacant WWWA World Single Championship.
+Around the start of the 1990s, Nakano began to be positioned as the ace of AJW.
+In January 1990, Nakano won a tournament final to win the vacant WWWA World Single Championship.
 She held the title for nearly three years, before dropping it to Aja Kong in November 1992.
 Afterward, AJW's use of Nakano in storylines and matches decreased.